-The bill amends various sections of the West Virginia Code to enhance governmental ethics, particularly concerning the West Virginia Ethics Commission's responsibilities.
+The bill amends various sections of the West Virginia Code concerning governmental ethics, particularly the duties and authorities of the West Virginia Ethics Commission.
 Key changes include a requirement for commission members to recuse themselves from decisions where they have a financial interest, the establishment of an electronic registration and reporting system for lobbyists by December 31, 2025, and an increase in the frequency of lobbying activity reports.
-Additionally, the bill mandates that the Ethics Commission provide resources and information on its website to improve transparency and accessibility for the public and lobbyists.
+The bill also mandates that the Ethics Commission provide resources and information on its website for public and lobbyist use, while enhancing the commission's powers to initiate investigations and issue subpoenas.

 Statutes affected: Introduced Version: 6B-2-2, 6B-3-2, 6B-3-5